techpines/express.io/examples/README.md

 __This is a copy-paste example.__ [(get the code)](https://github.com/techpines/express.io/tree/master/examples/acknowledgements)

-Sometimes you need confirmation or acknowledgement from the server for an IO request.
+Sometimes you need confirmation or acknowledgement from the server for an io request.
 To respond from the server you need to call  `req.io.respond(data)`.

 For this example, go to `localhost:7076` and you should get a pop-up from the acknowledgement.